Your Belfast Travel Blog Guide

 You’ll want to check all the popular attractions while in Belfast as you would when visiting any other city or town.
 Belfast has some world-class tourist attractions that make it an exciting place to explore and discover.

-First up on the places you should visit while in Belfast is the world renown Titanic visitor experience.
+First up on the places you should visit while in Belfast is the world-renowned Titanic visitor experience.
 It is after all the largest Titanic Museum in the world and nowhere tells the story better than Belfast.
-Belfast is the home to where the Titanic was first built and launched back in 1912.
+Belfast is the home where the Titanic was first built and launched back in 1912.
 It’s one of the must-see experiences in Belfast that you won’t want to pass up.